MaxwellATaylor/ai-cv-screening-tool/README.md

 - AI-powered CV summarisation
 - CV vs Job Description scoring
 - Recruiter-style insights
 - Simple web interface using Streamlit

+## What I Learned

+- Built a Streamlit web application from scratch
+- Integrated OpenAI API for real-world use
+- Processed and extracted data from PDF files
+- Learned how to structure and deploy a Python project
+- Secured API keys using environment variables